felipe-canever-fernandes/dodger/README.md

 ![Dodger](https://i.imgur.com/lGzTklj.png)

 You are a spaceship in this game, and your goal is to stay alive for as long as possible.
-As time goes on, the number of asteroids coming at you will increase, and, as the levels go up, the speed of the asteroid will also increase.
+The longer you stay alive, the more the number of asteroids coming at you will increase, and, as the levels go up, the speed of the asteroid will also increase.
 The longer will stay alive, the more points you score.
-Fortunately, every once in a while, the game will give you one of two possible kinds of power-ups that you can use for a limited time: a shield or slow motion.
+Fortunately, every once in a while, the game will give you one of two possible kinds of items that you can use for a limited time: a shield or a slow motion power-up.

 This game was made in the [Godot Engine](https://godotengine.org/), a "2D and 3D, cross-platform, free and open-source game engine released under the MIT license" that uses GDScript as its scripting language.